yatharthrajput/yatharthrajput/README.md

 - 🔭 I’m currently working on Flutter and DSA
 - 🌱 I’m currently learning more about ML and AI.
-- 🤔 I’m looking for help with Flutter project
+- 🤔 I’m looking for help with ML projects
 - 💬 Ask me about Flutter or any tech-related stuff.
 - 📫 How to reach me: [Twitter - @yatharth6989](https://twitter.com/yatharth6989)
 - ⚡ Fun fact: I have an excellent skill:Googling